Ravi5ingh/disaster-response/README.md

 # Disaster Response Pipeline Project

-This is an attempt to use NLP and ML to identify tweets that refer to real disasters.
+This is an app that uses NLP and ML to identify tweets that refer to real disasters.
 If you follow the steps, then what you will end up with is a app running at http://localhost:3001/ that can classify tweets.

-This project is currently running here: http://159.65.28.124:3001/
+This project is currently running here <a href="http://159.65.28.124:3001/">here</a>

 ## PyCharm Setup
 <ol>